CompuTec/computec-docs/processforce_versioned_docs/version-2.0/troubleshooting/diagnostic-session.md

 # Diagnostic Session

-The Diagnostic Session functionality lets you record all user activities (related to ProcessForce functionality) inside the SAP Business One desktop client.
+The Diagnostic Session functionality lets you record all user activities (related to CompuTec ProcessForce functionality) inside the SAP Business One desktop client.

 CompuTec Support Team can request an issue reproduction using this functionality during the support procedure.